adamsilver/fdpb/02-Checkout.md

 </form>
 ```

 We've used the same field pattern from the first chapter with a label and optional hint for each field.
-But there are few specific things to point out.
+But there are some specific things to note.

 ### Mobile field

-As we discussed in the first chapter, Registration, we know how important it is to tell users why we're asking them for information.
-Users may wonder why it is we're asking for this, particularly when they're ordering online.
+In the first chapter, we discussed just how important it was to tell users, on occasion, why it is we're asking for particular information.
+Why is it, then, are we asking for the user's phone number, especially when they're ordering online?

-But we know that our couriers offer real-time text messages on the day of delivery.
-And so we're telling our users this openly.
-This builds trust, reduces friction and promotes this useful feature all at the same time.
+The courier who is fulfilling delivery actually offers real-time text messages on the day of delivery.
+So we tell the users this through by using the hint pattern.
+This builds trust, reduces friction and promotes the feature, all at the same time.

-The mobile field has `type=tel`.
-This will display a telephone-specific keyboard on various mobile devices making it easier to input their phone number.
+The mobile input uses `type=tel`.
+This displays a telephone-specific on-screen keyboard on mobile.
+This makes it far easier to enter their phone number.

 ![On-screen device keyboard](./images/?.png)

 ### Postcode field

-Designers are obsessed with clean lines and everything looking uniform.
-In the case of the delivery form, we might be tempted to give it the same width as the other fields.
+Designers are obsessed with clean lines and matching widths.
+In the case of the delivery form, we might be tempted to give each field the same width.
 It's hard to argue aginst the beauty of such a design, but we're not installing a minimalist art display.

 We're designing a form for people to complete easily.
-Making the postcode field wide is a cognitive burden on the user.
-This is because the width of the field gives users a clue as to the length of the content required for input.
+Making the postcode field wide (to match the others) is a cognitive burden on the user.
+This is because the width of the field gives users a clue as to the length of the content required.

 Baymard Institute's study[^44] found that *if a field is too long or too short, users start to wonder if they correctly understood the label.
 This was especially true for fields with uncommon data or a technical label like card verification code.*

-As a postcode consists of approximately 8 characters this field should indicate this through the width by being smaller than the others as shown.
-We can apply the same principles to other fields, where the length of the field is known.
+As a postcode consists of approximately 8 characters, field should have width to match as shown above.
+This rule doesn't apply just to the postcode, we can use the same technique on other fields where the length of field is known.

 ### Capture+